 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 Bryggen, a place of enchanting dimly-lit facades and wooden alleys, features as a primary attraction in the list of what to do in Bergen Norway.
-A part of the UNESCO’s World Heritage List, there are various magnetisms in the area like fort, cafés, posh dining, and shops selling the traditional and unique local crafts and Norwegian specialties like hand-knitted pullovers andjackets made of reindeer skins and moose.
+A part of the UNESCO’s World Heritage List, there are various magnetisms in the area like fort, cafés, posh dining, and shops selling the traditional and unique local crafts and Norwegian specialties like hand-knitted pullovers and jackets made of reindeer skins and moose.
 Have a great time exploring the vibrant Bryggen.

 Suggested Read: 10 Incredible Tourist Places One Must See In Norway’s Bergen.

-4. Experience the charm of Edvard Grieg Museum
+4. Edvard Grieg Museum – Experience The Charm

 This museum is built in a delightful swiss wooden villa, which was once an abode of Nina and Edvard Grieg.
 This museum is enveloped by aromatic and plummeting gardens alongside the Nordasvatnet lake.
 Open from 9 am to 6 am from May to Sep, and 10 am to 4 pm from Oct to Apr, it displays modish exhibition of the objects belonging to Grieg’s life.
 A worthwhile watch is Grieg’s Steinway piano, which is still used in concerts.
 Another thing to adore is its poetic ornamented veranda.

-5. Take a walk through Bergen Fish Market
+5. Bergen Fish Market – Relish The Flavors

 One of the best things to do in Bergen, a visit to Bergen’s fish market is a must.
 It is located in the central harbor.
 Strolling through the market is one of the free things to do in Bergen.
 You will be taken aback to see an array of shellfish and smoked fish.
 The exclusive thing in this fish market is the whale meat, which you will not find at many places.

-There are also the kiosks of a variety of Norwegiansnacks and lunches.
+There are also the kiosks of a variety of Norwegian snacks and lunches.
 You can either pick the parcel or enjoy the delicacies there itself.
-The fish soup and the freshest ever fish and chips is droolworthy.
+The fish soup and the freshest ever fish and chips are drool-worthy.
 The best thing is that these stalls are open till late.

-Another entry to the best things to do in Bergen list is a trip to Gamlehaugen.
-It is a royal mansion in Bergen which was once a home to the Norwegian Royal Family.
+Another entry to the best things to do in Bergen county is a trip to Gamlehaugen.
+It is a royal mansion in Bergen which was once home to the Norwegian Royal Family.
 You will step into Gamlehaugen thinking it to be a French and Scottish construct, but the striking contrast of the exterior and interior will surprise you.
-The adornment and the fixturesof this palace are evocative of aristocracy.
+The adornment and the fixtures of this palace are evocative of the aristocracy.
 The lush park around Gamlehaugen is embellished with pretty flowers and beautiful trees where you can enjoy swimming and walking.

 A list of what to do in Bergen is incomplete without the shopping spree.
-Right from big branded stores to small niche stores, Bergen offers the touristsa distinguishing shopping experience.
+Right from big branded stores to small niche stores, Bergen offers the tourists a distinguishing shopping experience.
 Olav Kyrres Gate, Torget is the heart of Bergen’s shopping area that hosts popular shopping malls like Kloverhuset, Galleriet, and StorCenter.
 Get hold of some beautiful souvenirs here to take back home from your trip to Bergen.

 Frequently Asked Questions About Things To Do In Bergen